Mohammad-Reihani/ESP8266-webserver/README.md

 ### Future Plans

-In upcoming versions, the focus will be on exploring practical applications of ESP8266 web servers, investigating the existence of frameworks, and assessing the feasibility of streaming a camera feed.
-Additionally, considerations for implementing authentication will be explored.
+- Exploring practical applications of ESP8266 web servers
+- Investigating the existence of frameworks
+- Assessing the feasibility of streaming a camera feed.
+- Considerations for implementing authentication will be explored.

 Stay tuned for more updates and improvements!

 ## Version 0.2.0